Last Updated on

 - Use annotations to mark down the publish time of every single blog post you publish.
 It only takes a few seconds, and will give you some data points to compare against.

 - Then, view your data over time by sorting your overall visitors by the hour to see which days and hours have the most common peaks.
-(You can also create a custom report for this – follow this link to download it!)
+(You can also create custom reports for this)

 - Want even more info?
 This post from Coschedule has two awesome custom reports you can set up to get an even better look at your blog’s own best publishing time (see #5 and #6!)